Pillar III · position

 • With the standards in their hands.
 IEC 62443 is not vendor IP.
 ISA-95 is not consulting IP.
 PERA+ is not subscription IP.
 Field-ready standards belong to practitioners.
 The Alliance exists to restore them.

-The senior control system engineer is not a hero.
-They are an institutional failure mode.
-The reintroduction of engineering is what makes them unnecessary.
+Dependence on a single irreplaceable control system engineer is not heroism; it is an institutional failure mode.
+The reintroduction of engineering removes the dependence.

 These are the conditions for operational sovereignty.
 The Field is what is.
 The Problem is what stands in the way.
 Our Claim is what we hold to.
 Our Philosophy is how we think about it.
 The Architecture is what the claim deploys as.